folio-org/docs/content/en/docs/Users/_index.md

 ### Fees/fines

 The Fees/fines section displays the number of open and closed fees/fines.
-To view additional details about the open or closed fees/fines, click **open fees/fines** or **closed fees/fines**, respectively.
+To view additional details about the users’ open or closed fees/fines, expand the **Fees/Fines** accordion and click on **open fees/fines** or **closed fees/fines** respectively.
 To view all fees/fines, click **View all fees/fines**.
 For more information, see [Fees/fines](#feesfines).

 You can also create manual fees/fines in the Fees/fines section.
 For more information, see [Creating a manual fee/fine](#creating-a-manual-feefine).